-Updated version of Flood Snakes & Ladders, is in development, using words, pictures and models from children and young people who were directly affected by flooding.
+A new version of Flood Snakes & Ladders, is currently in development, using words, pictures and models from children and young people who were directly affected by flooding.

 WATCH THIS SPACE!

-Flood Snakes and Ladders is a training tool for front-line workers that is designed to provide an insight into the difficulties that families can encounter during the long-term recovery process that follows a disaster.
+The first version of Flood Snakes & Ladders was designed as a training tool for front-line workers to provide an insight into the difficulties that families encounter during the long-term recovery process that follows a disaster.
 It was developed by Lancaster University researchers from the Hull Floods Project which explored people’s recovery from the floods of June 2007 in Hull.

-The idea for the game came from the adult participants involved in the research – they joked that recovering from a flood was a bit like a game of snakes and ladders – you think you’re making progress and then you have a massive setback and have to go back to square one.
-We thought this was an excellent suggestion and, as a result, we designed the game to simulate this ‘backwards and forwards’ nature of recovery.
+The idea for the game came from the adult participants involved in the research – they joked that recovering from a flood was a bit like a game of snakes and ladders – you think you’re making progress and then you have a massive setback and have to go back to square one!
+Based on this insightful comment, we designed the game to simulate the ‘backwards and forwards’ nature of recovery.

 While flooding is the case study used, the issues raised by the game will help those interested in understanding recovery following a wide range of disasters.
 This guide introduces the game and provides step-by-step instructions for how to play it.